quasi-coherent/Project_Euler/README.md

 ## Project Euler
-A repository of some Project Euler solutions and helpful functions written in Python.
+A repository of some Project Euler solutions and helpful functions written in Python and Scala.